2msingh7080-bit/Cybermain/GIT/Hacking Web Applications (concepts).md

 - To identify server side technologies using ShellGPT run
 	- ``sgpt --chat HWA --shell "Launch whatweb on the target website www.moviescope.com to perform website footprinting.
 Run a verbose scan and print the output.
 Save the results in file whatweb_log.txt."``

+## if files are located in the “C:

 #### others